jacobdensford/jacobdensford.com/empire-flame/house-rules.md

 ## Beyond 1st Level

 Rather than tracking experience points, leveling up happens after completing a number of play sessions.
 One session for 2nd and 3rd levels, two sessions for 4th level, three sessions for 5th through 10th, four sessions for 11th through 16th, and five sessions for 17th through 20th.
-(Alternatevly, key milestones may be used instead or in addition, at the DM's discretion.)
+(Alternatively, key milestones may be used instead or in addition, at the DM's discretion.)

-When granted an ability score improvement class feature on any level other than 4th, 8th, 12th, 16th, or 19th, it must be used for improving one of the class's primary abilities or starting saving throw profecient abilities (PH, 45), or for gaining a feat.
+When granted an ability score improvement class feature on any level other than 4th, 8th, 12th, 16th, or 19th, it must be used for improving one of the class's primary abilities or starting saving throw proficient abilities (PH, 45), or for gaining a feat.
 (Other abilities may be improved at the DM's discretion if they are core to the character's concept.)

 *This rule modifies Beyond 1st Level (PH, 15).*